 What do slow-aging yeast have to do with you, and just which anti-aging plant extracts are we talking about here, you ask?

-Well, grasshopper, these are just two of several tantalizing questions answered in this article.
-Read on and find out what you should be adding to your diet to improve your health over the long run, so says science.
+Regarding the second question about the anti-aging plant extracts, please read on and find out what you should be adding to your diet to improve your health over the long run, so says science.

 In this article, you'll discover: